Ishygit/schoolflixy/README.md

-# schoolflixy
+# schoolflix
-running my first python codes.
+Writing my first python codes.
 Python is a nice language to learn and use.